DIY Lipstick and Lipgloss Recipe and Guide: Easy, Natural DIY Lipgloss

 After that is done, pour the mixture (lipstick, lipgloss, lip balm, lip butter, etc.) into the base, and let it sit there until it solidifies.
 Don’t overfill the cap, since it could make it harder to close the lid once the mixture hardens.

 Making your own cosmetics is a lot of fun.
 Regardless of the health and wellness issue, it is quite satisfying to be able to make something on your own.
-This can help you appreciate the things you have, and that is something worth remembering.
+This can help you appreciate the things you have, which is something you should always have in mind.

 When you use your own homemade products, it may not be the best quality or consistency, but it is yours, and it is precisely that which makes it that much more awesome.
 It can be a lot of fun to experiment with products of your own design.
 To prep your lips for your new lipstick, why not make your own lip scrub and moisturizing lip balm as well.
 So go ahead, and make something amazing today!